jeromepan/ooc_project/README.md

 ## Contributors:
  Xiaohan Yu

  Jian Pan

  Big Priest(honour)

 ## Description:

-This application is wrote by Kotlin.
+This android app is wrote by Kotlin.
 This game can be applied player vs player.

 The AI part, using minmax-alaphbeta pruning alorithm to do ( extra content writen by JAVA).